FC Lokomotiv Gomel

-FC Lokomotiv Gomel is a Belarusian football club based in Gomel.
+FC Lokomotiv Gomel is a Belarusian professional football club based in Gomel.

 History

 The team was founded in 2008 as Gomelzheldortrans, and later that same year, they won the Gomel Oblast championship.
 Following a successful performance in the final tournament among the winners of regional leagues, at the end of the year, the Gomelzheldortrans were promoted to the Belarusian Second League.
 In 2014, Gomelzheldortrans made their debut in the First League.

 In December 2016, the club changed its name to Lokomotiv Gomel.